Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 -

-All these places, including Ban Gioc Waterfall, Nguom Ngao Cave, and Phong Nam Valley, can be visited within one day if you are fine with a quick pace.
+All these places, including Ban Gioc Waterfall, Nguom Ngao Cave, and Phong Nam Valley, can be visited within one day if you're okay with a quicker pace.
 You could even spend a night in Bao Lac.
-Below are the best itineraries for Cao Bang:
+If you're wondering how many days you need in Cao Bang, below are the best itineraries to help you decide:

 - Embark on Pooc Luom to sail on Lake Ba Be, considered one of the twenty most beautiful in the world.